-IoT gadgets often only offer interfaces which do not allow to inspect or to modify their software.
-YOCTO tries to build specific software of IOT gadgets.
-And the GPLv3 requires that GPLv3 licensed software must be replaceable.
-So, we might ask, how YOCTO deals with this contradiction?
+IoT gadgets often only offer interfaces that do not allow inspecting or modifying their software.
+YOCTO tries to build specific software for IOT gadgets.
+And the GPLv3 requires that GPLv3-licensed software must be replaceable.
+Thus, YOCTO, IOT, and the GPLv3 are in a clinch, if YOCTO wants to be a distribution for IOT devices that do not come with an update interface.
+And we might ask, how YOCTO deals with this contradiction?

 The “open source collaboration project” YOCTO promotes itself with the slogan “it’s not an embedded Linux distribution, it creates a custom one for you” (→ ): You collect and compile exactly what software you need.
 And therefore, you can also keep your IOT hardware simple.
 That’s the YOCTO-Idea.
 But sometimes, the structure of the hardware influences the satisfiability of the license requirements.
 And that could become thorny:

 In general, YOCTO knows the complexity of FOSS compliance and already supports the product owners during the compilation process.
 For example, it lists all packages and all the respective licenses (→ , 3.5).
 Moreover, it allows the integration of the license texts into the image (→ , 5.20.2).
 And finally, it collects the corresponding code of the image for distributing it together with the product (→ , 5.20.1).
 These are important previous achievements for generating compliant images.
 [For being complete: these steps are necessary, but not sufficient.
 But that’s not our topic today.]